 Creating a partnership between food identities or cultures

 Once you know the theme of your juice bar, you begin defining the details.
-These details will form your brand message, a sentence or two that will explain what your juice bar is and what it offers to guests.
+These details will form your restaurant branding, the messaging, a sentence or two that will explain what your juice bar is and what it offers to guests.

 Here are two excellent examples of brand messages that tell us exactly what each juice bar is all about.